-Many readers of this blog have also read my techno-thrillers, of which two have thus far been published: Death By Probability and Death By Tech.
+Many readers of this blog have also read one or more of my techno-thriller mysteries: Death By Probability, Death By Tech and Death By Arbitrage or Live Low Die High.
 In those novels, Similarity appears as a fringe science theory (described as “crackpot” by the A.I. character Al), invented by the lead character Evan Olsson.
 The novels are accurate insofar as Similarity appears: it seems to play a role in events, but often the outcome of those events can be predicted in other ways.
 For example, although Similarity predicts “Inertia of Beliefs,” there are many other reasons why people tend to cling to beliefs, once they have been acquired.

 Similarity deserves its role in fiction as well as in the world of published research, because it’s a theory that cannot be easily proved or disproved.
 Similarity may eventually turn out to be fiction and be supplanted by something better; however, so long as it may in fact be true, it stands as science, an honest attempt to understand and predict the world around us.

 Have you used “positive thinking” (à la Similarity) to improve your chance for success?
 Did it work for you?